 Code of Conduct

-• Harassment, intimidation, or discrimination in any form based on race, religion, language, age, sexual orientation, gender identity, gender expression, disability, appearance, national origin, ethnicity, or other group identity
+• Harassment, intimidation, or discrimination in any form based on race, religion, language, age, sexual orientation, gender identity, gender expression, disability, appearance, national origin, ethnicity, or other group identity.

-• Sexual harassment or intimidation, including inappropriate overtures, unwelcome sexual attention, stalking, unsolicited physical contact, or quid pro quo harassment
+• Sexual harassment or intimidation, including inappropriate overtures, unwelcome sexual attention, stalking, unsolicited physical contact, or quid pro quo harassment in-person or online.

-• The use of BIO meetings or materials, including the membership directory, to engage in harassment or intimidation via e-mail, text, social media, or phone
+• The use of BIO meetings or materials, including the membership directory, to engage in harassment or intimidation via e-mail, text, social media, or phone.

 All BIO members and participants in BIO events and activities—including staff, speakers, guests, and attendees—are expected to observe these rules and behaviors during the activities themselves and in related interactions.